zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-datapump-oci/migrate-app-db-datapump-oci.md

       The script itself is commented to explain what it does.

-      It sets up the directory to backup to, and uses DataPump `expdp` export command to dump the `RIDERS` schema, which is the schema the application depends on.
+      The script sets up the directory to backup to, and uses DataPump `expdp` export command to dump the `RIDERS` schema, which is the schema the application depends on.

       The `datapump_export.sh` script should appears as follows.